 The purpose of the new Framework is to clarify several areas of the CHC process, which will hopefully reduce problems previously experienced by people with ongoing healthcare needs and their families.

-For further information on continuing healthcare funding or for assistance with the management of personal affairs, please contact Christine Bass.
+For further information on continuing healthcare funding or for assistance with the management of personal affairs, please contact our healthcare team.

 Can we help?

 Take a look at our Healthcare page for useful information, resources, guidance, details of our team and how we may be able to help you